FrancescoDiCursi/unipi-ai4society-plan-assistant/README.md

   - **(💾) Import button**: import the study plan, either a TXT or CSV file (the same obtained with the download button).

-Note: The same functionalities are made avaiable in the extension popup also.
+Note: The same functionalities are made available in the extension popup also.

 ## Extension popup
 - Click on the extension icon to show the extension popup;